PR Newswire: History

 In 2000 the company acquired eWatch, founded in 1995 as an automated service to monitor websites, chat rooms, Usenet groups, web publications, online service forums and investor message boards for mentions of a specific organization, issue, product or service.
 In 2001, PR Newswire issued a multimedia news release for Touchstone Pictures promoting the film Pearl Harbor, which included b-roll, soundbites, high resolution images, and film trailer.
 On April 17, 2007, PR Newswire acquired Vintage Filings.

 In December 2008, PR Newswire moved its New York City corporate headquarters from Midtown Manhattan to Lower Manhattan, at 350 Hudson Street.
 In mid-2009, PR Newswire acquired The Fuel Team.
-The largest competitor to PR Newswire is Business Wire, as of 2014.
+As of 2026, the largest competitor to PR Newswire is Business Wire.
 On December 15, 2015, PR Newswire was sold to global media intelligence company, Cision, for $841 million.
 The transaction, which required approval by the shareholders of UBM plc as well as regulatory approvals, was expected to close late in the first quarter of 2016.
 As of June 2016 (closing date of the deal) it became a subsidiary of Cision.

 In the 2010s, PR Newswire and its competitor Business Wire were the target of extensive successful attacks by Ukrainian hackers, who accessed not yet published press releases to enable insider trading.
 According to the FBI, the case was then the world's largest known computer hacking and securities fraud, with profits exceeding $100 million in trades that were made public by the SEC, but believed to be vastly higher than that by the authorities.
 Fewer than half of over 100 suspects involved had been arrested as of 2018.

+In the 2020s, PR Newswire expanded beyond traditional press release distribution into additional paid, social and earned-media services.
+In 2022, it introduced Sponsored Placement in partnership with Nativo, subsequently renamed Guaranteed Paid Placement in 2023, which converts press release content into native advertising for placement on publisher websites.
+In 2023, it introduced SocialBoost, a social-sharing tool developed with SoSha.
+In July 2025, PR Newswire introduced its Multichannel Amplification framework, which combines earned, paid, shared and owned media channels.
+In September 2025, PR Newswire launched PR Newswire Amplify™, an AI-powered platform supporting campaign planning, content creation, distribution and reporting.
+In February 2026, it introduced Feature Story Amplification through a partnership with Stacker to distribute brand-authored articles to news publishers for potential editorial pickup.
+In August 2026, PR Newswire was awarded two 2026 MarTech Breakthrough Awards: one for "Press Release Distribution Company of the Year" and "AEO Platform of the Year."